Hurricane (pinball): Legacy

-Hurricane was released as a licensed table for The Pinball Arcade in February 2016 and removed from all digital stores on June 30, 2018 when the license with WMS expired.
+Hurricane was released as a licensed table for The Pinball Arcade in February 2016 and removed from all digital stores on June 30, 2018, when the license with WMS expired.

-Less than a year after the table was delisted from stores, Zen Studios announced that they will bring back a digital version of Hurricane as part of the fourth wave of Williams pinball table conversions, due to be available for purchase for Pinball FX 3 on May 28, 2019.
+Less than a year after the table was delisted from stores, Zen Studios announced that they would bring back a digital version of Hurricane.
+It was released as part of volume 4 of Williams pinball table conversions for Pinball FX 3 on May 28, 2019; with a remastered version released for Pinball FX on May 26, 2022.